 There is no explicit statutory provision permitting a defendant to be examined by an expert employed by the prosecution either with or without a court order, and there is no prohibition against such examinations.
-Whether the prosecution can have its expert examine a defendant jailed pending trial remains untested.

 These requirements of notice and submission to examination by court-appointed experts may not apply to a Jackson-type defense relying upon expert testimony to persuade the judge or jury that the defendant lacked the required culpable mental state.
 This remains an open question, however.